nickbstudy/notes/C#/VarTypes.md

 ### Floating point numbers

 float < double or decimal
-Use decimal for currency, avoids rounding errors with floating point types - when declaring decimals end with `M`:
+Use decimal for currency, avoids rounding errors with floating point types - when declaring decimals end with `M` and float with `f`:
 `decimal fiveCents = .05M;`

 ---